mmorrow24work/digital-twin-containerlab/NOTES.md

 PC2:/#
 ```

+## Iperf3 single-threaded

-## The default `iperf3` server (`iperf3 -s`) can only handle one client test at a time per server process.
+The default `iperf3` server (`iperf3 -s`) can only handle one client test at a time per server process.
 It accepts a single client connection at once, so multiple simultaneous test sessions are not supported on the same port.

-### Details:
+- Details:

 - `iperf3` server is single-threaded and allows just one test connection at a time on the listening port (default 5201).
 - The `--parallel` option applies to client-side streams (multiple streams inside one client test), but the server itself still handles just one client session at a time.